Mvume Dandala: 1990s

 He was superintendent minister of the Central Methodist Mission from 1992 to 1996, during which he convened the Institute for Evangelism both for the Southern African Methodist Churches and later a Pan African Institute for Evangelism for the Methodist churches in Africa held in Nairobi 1994.
 This culminated in the founding of the Pan African Methodist Leader’s Consultation, which is held bi-annually.

-At the Central Methodist Mission in Johannesburg, Mvume’s mediation and conflict resolution skills were in great demand during the preparation for the political transition in the late 'nineties.
+At the Central Methodist Mission, Johannesburg, Mvume’s mediation and conflict resolution skills were in great demand during the preparation for the political transition in the late 'nineties.
 He found himself having to be at the forefront of helping to reduce violence in order to create an atmosphere where elections could happen peacefully.
 This led – in the years directly after the elections – to his playing a critical role in the disarmament of the African National Congress's (ANC) Self Defence Units and the Inkatha Freedom Party’s (IFP) Self Protection Units in the Eastern Areas of Johannesburg.

 In 1996 Dandala was appointed the Presiding Bishop of the Methodist Church of Southern Africa – the highest office in the church.
 He was subsequently appointed for two further terms.

 In 1998 he was appointed President of the South African Council of Churches and again the following year for a second term in office.

 2000s

-In 2003 the University of Transkei granted him an honorary doctorate in Philosophy.
+In 2003 the University of Transkei granted him an honorary doctorate in philosophy.

 In 2003 he became general secretary of the All Africa Conference of Churches (AACC).
 His term ended in December 2008.

 In May, 2004, he led an AACC delegation to Sudan.
 His subsequent reportback urged Sudan government to help end hostilities and human rights violations in Darfur, urged the world to keep the whole Sudan in focus beyond Darfur, and said there were strong grounds for investigating and monitoring reports of crime against humanity in Sudan.
 1999 to 2009 he was Prior of the Order of St John in South Africa.

-He was granted an honorary doctorate in Theology from Cameroon's Protestant University in 2005.
+He was granted an honorary doctorate in theology from Cameroon's Protestant University in 2005.